 Thursday: Off Day or HIIT Day

-No weight training today, but you may perform some HIIT-style cardio (intervals) to flush water and increase insulin sensitivity.
+No weight training today, but you may perform some HIIT-style conditioning (intervals) to flush water and increase insulin sensitivity.
 This is the only day of the week you'll perform any type of cardio.

 Friday Morning: Muscle Emphasis

-It's time to pump up before your photo shoot or "unveiling" at the pool.
-Here's some guidelines:
+It's time to pump up before your photo shoot or show.
+Guidelines:

-1. If you over-pump, you'll have a lack of separation.
-If you under-pump, you'll look smaller.
+- If you over-pump you'll have a lack of separation.
+If you under-pump you'll look smaller.
 So, perform resistance training just enough to get a small pump and some vascularity going.
 This is especially true for the arms.

-2. Don't pump up the legs; they look better unpumped.
+- Don't pump up the legs.
+They look better unpumped.

-3. Focus most of your pumping energies on shoulders and chest.
-It's pretty much impossible to over-pump your shoulders, so nail 'em good!
+- Focus most of your pumping on shoulders and chest.
+It's pretty much impossible to over-pump your shoulders, so nail them good.

 4 Common Peaking Mistakes